-To run this recipe and automatically download the required climate data from ESGF to the local directory ~/ climate_data, run esmvaltool run examples/recipe_python.yml --offline=False
+To run this recipe and automatically download the required climate data from ESGF to the local directory ~/ climate_data, run esmvaltool run examples/recipe_python.yml --search_esgf=when_missing

-The --offline=False option tells ESMValTool to search for and download the necessary climate data files, if they cannot be found locally.
+The --search_esgf=when_missing option tells ESMValTool to search for and download the necessary climate data files, if they cannot be found locally.
 The data only needs to be downloaded once, every following run will re-use previously downloaded data.
-If you have all required data available locally, you can run the tool without the --offline=False argument (the default).
+If you have all required data available locally, you can run the tool with --search_esgf=never argument (the default).
 Note that in that case the required data should be located in the directories specified in your user configuration file.
+A third option --search_esgf=always is available.
+With this option, the tool will first check the ESGF for the needed data, regardless of any local data availability; if the data found on ESGF is newer than the local data (if any) or the user specifies a version of the data that is available only from the ESGF, then that data will be downloaded; otherwise, local data will be used.
 Recall that the chapter Configuring ESMValTool provides an explanation of how to create your own config-user.yml file.